Best Kerosene Heater Reviews – Comparison Of Top Ones

 4. Can Kerosene Heaters Explode?

-Kerosene heaters do explode, but not when you have used them in the proper way.
+Kerosene heaters do explode, but not when you have properly used them.

 As I told you earlier, you should never substitute gasoline or any other type of fuel for kerosene when you are using your kerosene heater.

 Although most kerosene heaters have auto shut-off switch, using gasoline, especially, puts you at the threat of death caused by an explosion.